 We all know iron is something we need to stay healthy and prevent anemia.
 But did you know that too much dietary iron can hurt your health?
 When choosing a cereal, most people grab what tastes good.
 If they are health conscious, fiber rich cereals might be chosen.
 Or, a cereal low in sugar and calories might be selected.
-But, savvy health conscious consumers should also be thinking about iron.
+But, savvy health conscious consumers should also be thinking about iron in cereal.

-One of the main problems with iron fortification in cereal is that the cereal is fortified for the part of the population that needs the most iron.
+One of the main problems with iron fortification is that the cereal is fortified for the part of the population that needs the most iron.
 That part of the population is women of childbearing age.
 So, listen up adult males and older women: you, in particular, need to be mindful of the iron content of your favorite breakfast cereal.

-Check the Nutrition Fact Label for iron in your favorite cereal
+Check the Nutrition Fact Label for iron

 Researchers recently pointed this out in worms, and will likely try to evaluate if this applies to aging in humans.
 In the interim, we already know that iron causes oxidative stress.
 Oxidative stress in humans is thought to be involved in the development of diseases such as cancer and heart disease.